nfeddersen/lichess-bot/README.md

 4) Check if PIP is installed

 	--  a) run command:

 		python -m pip --version

 	--  b) Unix systems may require python3 instead of python

 	--  c) If PIP is not installed on your machine follow the following steps.
 Otherwise, skip to the next step:

-		-- a) Open a new Terminal window
+	-- 1) Open a new Terminal window

-		-- b) Select extracted Bot folder and copy its full path
+	-- 2) Select extracted Bot folder and copy its full path

-		--  c) Enter the following command into the terminal and hit enter: cd PASTE_COMPLETE_PATH_HERE
+	--  3) Enter the following command into the terminal and hit enter: cd PASTE_COMPLETE_PATH_HERE

-		--  d) Ensure you have changed your current directory then enter this command and hit enter: python get-pip.py
+	--  4) Ensure you have changed your current directory then enter this command and hit enter:

+		python get-pip.py

 5) Create Virtual Environment

-	-- a) Enter the following command into the terminal (ensure you are still located in bot directory in command line, and if not run Step 4 (c)): python3 -m venv PASTE_COMPLETE_PATH_YOU_USED_EARLIER_HERE
+	-- a) Enter the following command into the terminal (ensure you are still located in bot directory in command line, and if not run Step 4 (3)):

+		python3 -m venv PASTE_COMPLETE_PATH_YOU_USED_EARLIER_HERE

 	-- b)  Wait for command to complete; may take a little bit especially on older machines

 6) Install all neccessary packages using requirements.txt file

 	-- a) This installs all the packages program needs to run properly

-	--  b) Move requirements.txt file from downloaded folder into Bot folder

-	-- c ) Using your Terminal window that is still located in bot directory, enter the following command: pip install -r requirements.txt
+	-- b) Using your Terminal window that is still located in bot directory, enter the following command:

+		pip install -r requirements.txt

-	--  d) You should see a message in the Terminal saying that the packages have been succesfully installed.
+	-- c) You should see a message in the Terminal saying that the packages have been succesfully installed.
 If all packages have been installed, move onto the next step.

 7) Configure Lichess-Bot files